Sapphic, Lesbian and WLW Erasure in Polyamory, Kink, and Other Alternative Sexuality Communities

 The Polyamory Community Has a Huge Slut-Shaming Problem

-When I started practicing consensual non-monogamy and polyamory, I expected to get hit with slut-shaming from monogamous friends, family, and wider society.
+When I started practicing consensual non-monogamy and polyamory, I expected to get hit with slut-shaming and sex-shaming from monogamous friends, family, and wider society.
 And predictably, I did. (“So she’ll just open her legs for anyone like a 24-hour supermarket?” was one memorably horrible quote said by an old childhood friend about me.)
 What I never expected, though, was to encounter slut-shaming from within the non-monogamous community.

-But this has happened to me multiple times over the 15 years or so I’ve been polyam, as well as to many of my friends and lovers.
+But this has happened to me multiple times over the 15 years or so I’ve been poly, as well as to many of my friends and lovers.
 And I have come to realise what a significant and pervasive problem it actually is.

 Before I dive in, I want to shout out the other polyamory writers, thinkers, and educators who have spoken on this issue, especially Leanne Yau of PolyPhilia, Mainely Mandy, Eldiandevil, and Ramona Quaxli.
 Their perspectives and insights are tremendously valuable and have informed, validated, and helped to shape my own.

-What is slut-shaming?
+What is Slut-Shaming?

 Planned Parenthood defines slut-shaming as “accusing someone — usually girls and women — of being “too sexual,” and using that as an excuse to humiliate, bully, or harass them.”